cardano-foundation/developer-portal/docs/portal-contribute.md

 yarn build
 ```

-Use this command instead of `yarn start` to generate static content into the build directory that can be served using any static contents hosting service.
+Use this command instead of `yarn start` to generate static content into the build directory that can be served using any static content hosting service.

 ## Project structure